 I wanted to write a short, mostly funny book, about Australia’s first doctor, so lonely that he tried to tame a possum.
 It was to be called The Possum Who Kissed a Convict.
 I thought I knew the story, from Surgeon White’s diaries and letters of the time.
 The Aboriginal boy Surgeon White adopted when he was orphaned in the smallpox epidemic would be part of the background.
 ‘Native’ children back then were adopted as servants, and I’d found fewer than a dozen references to the boy.
-There was a convict housekeeper, too, who bore Surgeon White a child just before he left for England, maybe worth a page or three.
+There was a convict housekeeper, too, who bore Surgeon White a child just prior to him leaving for England, that was maybe worth a page or three.

 The transcripts of the Old Bailey trials came online.
-Suddenly I discovered that Surgeon White had true companionship in Rachel Turner, possibly the first woman who was defended in an English court of law, almost certainly innocent.
+Suddenly I discovered that Surgeon White had true companionship in Rachel Turner, possibly the first woman who was defended in an English court of law, who was almost certainly innocent.
 She would become the wealthiest, most loved woman in the colony.
 Nor did Surgeon White forget her when he sailed away.
-He supported her, wrote to her, insisted that his convict born son come to him in England, to be educated as a gentleman.
-Draft two of the book changed completely.
-Now Rachel had an equal role with Surgeon White.
+He supported her, wrote to her, insisted that his convict-born son come to him in England to be educated as a gentleman.
+Draft two of the book changed completely; now Rachel had an equal role with Surgeon White.

-By now The Possum Who Kissed a Convict was draft three.
-It was twice as long as draft one, with Andrew as one of the main characters, the book extended to take in his life, too.
-The book was almost ready for the printer.
+By now The Possum Who Kissed a Convict was on draft three.
+It was twice as long as draft one, with Andrew as one of the main characters, the book extended to take in his life too.
+It was almost ready for the printer.

 Then at a history conference morning tea I mentioned I was writing a book about Surgeon White, who had adopted a boy called ‘Nanberry’.
-The woman behind me turned and said ‘Nanberry is my ancestor.’
-A few weeks later the letters of sailor Dawes were published- and there was a reference to Nanberry, giving him one of his other names as well.
+The woman in front of me turned and said ‘Nanberry is my ancestor.’
+A few weeks later the letters of sailor Dawes were published, and there was a reference to Nanberry, giving him one of his other names as well.
 Suddenly, with the extra name, far more information was within reach.
 I stayed at my computer till 2 am, emailed friends who could help research.

 I had it wrong, every bit of it.
 Nanberry was no servant.
 Surgeon White adopted him as his son, giving him the name he’d eventually give his own son when Nanberry insisted on keeping his own name.
 At eight years old this boy, with a genius for languages, became the colony’s translator.
 Eventually Nanberry would become a Cadigal warrior and a sailor, balancing both cultures to achieve, I think, a life of great fulfilment.
 We hear so much of the tragedy of lives like Bennelong, but little of those like Nanberry, who found a respected life in both white and black society.